srwaggon/mocha/README.md

 1. A sound is played when a pickaxe is swung.
 1. A sound is played when a stone is struck by a pickaxe.
 1. A sound is played when a sword is swung.
-1. A sound is played when an entity is struck by a sword.
+1. A sound is played when an pickingUpEntity is struck by a sword.

 ### Networking
 1. There is a game client.
 1. The game server responds to chunk requests with the requested chunk's data.
 1. The game client renders a chunk requested from the server.
-1. The game server responds to entity requests with the requested entity's data.
+1. The game server responds to pickingUpEntity requests with the requested pickingUpEntity's data.
 1. The game client renders entities requested from the server.
-1. The game server accepts proposals for moving an entity.
+1. The game server accepts proposals for moving an pickingUpEntity.
-1. The game client proposes to move an entity upon key-press.
+1. The game client proposes to move an pickingUpEntity upon key-press.

 # Ideas
 + Architect by layer